DomtronVox/minetest-SkillsFramework/README.md

     SF.add_level(singleplayer, "Digging", 1)
     SF.set_experience(singleplayer, "Digging", 0)

+However, some skills should not necessarily be available to all entities.
+You may want certain skills be associated with a class and others have to be learned.
+In this case skills can be added using the append\_skill function assuming you passed a list of skills to the attach\_skillset function as passing nil defaults to adding all skills.
+If the skill is in the skill set the function will do nothing.

+* SkillsFramework.append\_skills(set_id, skills) returns bool
+    * "set\_id" is an unique identifier.
+This should be the entity's Minetest ID for individuals or a unique string for groups.
+    * "skills" an array of skill ids (mod:skill) that will be added to the skill set.
+    * returns a bool; true if the skill was added; false if the skill was already in the skill set.

 # Feedback, Bugs, and Improvements
 All feedback and bug reports are welcome.
 Open a new GitHub issue for bugs or post them and your feedback on the mod's [forum topic](https://forum.minetest.net/viewtopic.php?f=9&t=11406).
 Most pull requests will be accepted once they have been reviewed.